 Radon Measurement for Real Estate Transactions

-Radon is a colourless, odourless radioactive gas found naturally in the environment.
+Radon measurement and testing involves testing for a colourless, odourless radioactive gas found naturally in the environment.
 It is produced by the natural breakdown of uranium commonly found in soils and rocks.
 Because radon is a gas, it can easily move through small spaces in soils and other materials, allowing it to enter the air we breathe, both outdoors and inside buildings.

 In the outdoors, radon mixes with large volumes of fresh air and is diluted to low concentrations.
 However, if radon enters an enclosed or poorly ventilated space in a building, it can accumulate to levels that can pose a risk to health.
 Radon is a silent killer and a Level 1 carcinogen.
 It is the 2nd leading cause of lung cancer in Canada.